India–Israel relations: Ancient relations

-Excavation at Tel Megiddo shows evidence of Indo-Mediterranean trade relations from mid second millennium BCE between south Asia and southern Levant based on the presence of turmeric, banana, sesame, all originating from south Asia.
-Geographical analysis suggests that the Old Testament may be talking about India, where the trade of animals such as monkeys and peacocks existed.
-According to Chaim Menachem Rabin, the connection between ancient Israel and the Indian subcontinent was recorded during the reign of King Solomon (10th century BCE) in I Kings 10.22.
+Excavation at Tel Megiddo shows evidence of Indo-Mediterranean trade relations from mid-second millennium BCE between the Indian subcontinent- and southern Levant-based on the presence of turmeric, banana, sesame, all originating from the Indian subcontinent.
+Geographical analysis suggests that the Hebrew Bible (Old Testament) may be talking about India, where the trade of animals such as monkeys and peacocks existed.
+According to Chaim Menachem Rabin, the connection between ancient Israel and the Indian subcontinent was recorded during the reign of King Solomon (10th century BCE) in Book of Kings 10.22.
 Ancient trade and cultural communication between India and the Levant is documented in the Periplus of the Erythraean Sea and the accounts surrounding Queen of Sheba in the Hebrew Bible.
 Jews who have settled in Kochi, Kerala, trace their origin back to the time of King Solomon and are called Cochin Jews.
-Later on, Paradesi Jews migrated to Kochi, Kerala, during the 15th and 16th centuries following the expulsion of Jews from Spain.
+Later on, Paradesi Jews migrated to Kochi, Kerala, during the 15th and 16th centuries following the expulsion of Jews from the Iberian peninsula (comprising both Spain and Portugal).

-Trade relations can be traced back to 1,000 BCE and earlier to the time of the Indus Valley Civilization of the Indian subcontinent and the Babylonian culture of Middle East.
+Trade relations can be traced back to 1,000 BCE and earlier to the time of the Indus Valley Civilization of the Indian subcontinent and the Babylonian culture of the Middle East.
 A Buddhist story describes Indian merchants visiting Baveru (Babylonia) and selling peacocks for public display.
 Similar, earlier accounts describe monkeys exhibited to the public.
 Trade connections between India and Palestine and Mediterranean Jewish communities continued, and later, the languages of these cultures started to share linguistic similarities.

-Judea played a minor role in trade between the Roman Empire and India during the period of Roman rule in Judea.
-It is known that there were expensive garments in the Temple in Jerusalem imported from India via Alexandria.
+Judea played a minor role in trade between the Roman Empire and India during the period of Roman rule in Judaea.
+It is known that there were expensive garments in the Temple in Jerusalem imported from India via Alexandria (in present-day Egypt).